 Virginia strongly believes cheated her grandparents out of their home.
-This belief has mostly been fed to Virginia by her late grandmother, Essie Henderson Elder, and Virginia has applied for and gotten this job to find a way-by any means necessary-to force Daniel to give up Valley Oaks, the Pearson estate which she believes belongs to her family.
+This belief has mostly been fed to Virginia by her late grandmother, Essie Henderson Elder.
+Virginia applied for this job as a way to force Daniel to give up Valley Oaks–by any means necessary.
+This is the Pearson estate which she believes belongs to her family.

 The Plot of Ecstasy’s Fire

 As the book plods on, Virginia and Mary bond with each other.
 Meanwhile, Virginia has two men chasing her.
 One man is William Haught, brother to Amanda Haught, Daniel’s “girlfriend”, who hates Mary, and vice versa.
-The other is her old friend Mark Langford, who hopes for there to be more than friendship between himself and Virginia.
+The other man is her old friend Mark Langford.
+He hopes for more than friendship between himself and Virginia.
 However, there is one man who Virginia wants to be caught by.
-That is, much to her horror, Daniel.
+That is–much to her horror–Daniel.

 Several things happen quickly in succession.
 Daniel and Virginia have their first kiss–and their second and their third.
 This causes Virginia to start to feel something other than the hatred she started out feeling for Daniel.

-She also learns a little more about the accident that severely injured Mary; the same accident killed Mary’s mother, but there’s more to this story; more on that later.
-Virginia also gains access to Daniel’s library, hoping to find information to discredit Caleb; in this regard, she fails, finding only vituperative letters written by her grandmother to Caleb, but no other evidence.
+She also learns a little more about the accident that severely injured Mary.
+The same accident killed Mary’s mother, but there’s more to this story.
+(More on that later.)
+Virginia also gains access to Daniel’s library, hoping to find information to discredit Caleb.Iin this regard, she fails.
+She finds only vituperative letters written by her grandmother to Caleb, but no other evidence.

-The day after attending a party at the Haught estate-during which time William Haught tries to rape Virginia but is stopped by Daniel-and his fist-and Virginia gets very drunk, Daniel proposes marriage to Virginia.
-This is not inspired by love; Daniel tells Virginia very openly that he is incapable of loving any woman anymore; this has to do with his late wife.
-Their marriage will be mostly for Mary’s benefit, although it will not be a platonic marriage; Daniel does want other children and expects Virginia to bear them for him.
-She agrees to marry Daniel.
+The day after attending a party at the Haught estate–during which William Haught tries to rape Virginia but is stopped by Daniel and his fist.
+Virginia gets very drunk, and Daniel proposes marriage to to her.
+This is not inspired by love.
+Daniel candidly tells Virginia that he is incapable of loving any woman anymore.
+This has to do with his late wife.
+Their marriage will be mostly for Mary’s benefit, although it will not be a platonic one.
+Daniel does want other children and expects Virginia to bear them for him.
+So she agrees.